Yarharm/Cloud-Object-Storage-PoC/README.md

 When new Angular components have been created, to test you must first run 'ng build' to compile and reload the code

+To login to GCP go to google cloud console login using

+soen387con@gmail.com

+Soen123!

+Search in the top view bar Storages view bucket in storages

+To ensure you are running make sure to reinstall pip and get the storages reference.

+The file should currently link to the json key automatically but if it does not make sure to run export GOOGLE_APPLICATION_CREDENTIALS="../soen387-904e0e665452.json"

+Currently the system shouldpsot a file tp gcp as a blob aswell as return a list/link to all files within the bucket